cryptoadvance/specter-desktop/docs/extensions.md

     )
 ```

-The `some_settingspage.jinja` should probably look exactly like all the other setting-pages and you would do this like this:
+The `some_settingspage.jinja` should probably look exactly like all the other setting pages and you would do this like this:

 ```jinja
 {% extends "base.jinja" %}